ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Notes/Week3 - Data structures implementation Stack - Queue and Binary Trees.md

     * This BST is not self-balancing, so if inserts are in ascending or descending order, the tree degrades to a “linked list” and loses efficiency.

     * Example: Inserting [1,2,3,4,5,6,7] produces a one-sided chain rather than a bushy, balanced tree, so traversal is still correct, but search/insert becomes O(n) instead of O(log n).
 For [4, 3, 1, 2, 6, 5, 7], it will be a balanced tree with O(log n) search/insert.
-So the insertion `order` matters for BST and the first entered value is the root and remains so.
+    * The insertion `order` matters for BST, the first entered value is the root and remains so.

     * **Summary** :
     * The standard `BST is not self-sorting` in the sense of balancing or maintaining optimal shape, but by its structure, `in-order traversal` always outputs a `sorted` sequence.